Thinking of running the London Marathon for Deafblind UK? Here are some top tips from previous runner, Annabelle:

 Running and injuries are not friends!

 As soon as a niggle arises, get it checked out by a physio or doctor.
 In January I had to stop training for three weeks due to a knee injury (caused by weak glutes!).
 Yes you need to be cardio fit but your muscles also must be strong to stand the distance, get on those weight machines!

-We are now looking for runners to take part in the London Marathon 2018 – if you think you’ve got what it takes and would like to join team Deafblind UK then please contact us.
+If you have a place in the London Marathon and would like to run for Deafblind UK then please contact us.